ariannalillie/Uncorkd/README.md

-# Uncorked
+# Uncorkd

 Discover and share awesome wines, wineries and venues with your fellow wine snobs, while earning badges for exploring wines of different styles and coutries.
-Full stack solo project, Untapped clone - React/Redux/Express
+Full stack solo project, Untappd clone - React/Redux/Express